 Google Gemini's Deep Research can access Gmail, Drive, and Chat for AI reports

-The company says the connection is meant to streamline research tasks, letting the AI synthesize information that would otherwise require manual digging.
-But here's the reality: the feature hinges on granting the system permission to scan the same inboxes and folders people already share with colleagues.
-The partnership signals a shift toward AI that leans on personal data rather than just public sources.
+Google says the idea is to make research faster - the AI would stitch together info that would otherwise require a lot of manual digging.
+In practice, though, you’d have to let the system scan the same inboxes and folders you already share with coworkers.
+It feels like a shift toward AI that leans on personal data instead of just public sources, though exactly how that will play out is still unclear.

-Google Gemini's Deep Research can look into your emails, drive, and chats.
+Gemini’s Deep Research feature can peek into your emails, Drive files, and chats.

 Google Gemini's Deep Research can look into your emails, drive, and chats Your Gmail, Drive, and Chat can serve as info sources for Gemini's AI-generated reports.
 Your Gmail, Drive, and Chat can serve as info sources for Gemini's AI-generated reports.
 Google says of the new connection between Deep Research and Workspace products: Now you can start a market analysis for a new product by having Deep Research analyze your team's initial brainstorming docs, related email threads and project plans.